 Coronary Heart Disease What Is Coronary Heart Disease?

 Heart disease is a catch-all phrase for a variety of conditions that affect the heart’s structure and how it works.
+Heart disease is the leading cause of death in the United States.
 Coronary heart disease is a type of heart disease where the arteries of the heart cannot deliver enough oxygen-rich blood to the heart.
-It is the leading cause of death in the United States.
-About 18.2 million American adults have coronary artery disease, making it the most common type of heart disease in the United States, according to the Centers for Disease Control and Prevention.
+It is also sometimes called coronary artery disease or ischemic heart disease.
+About 20.5 million U.S. adults have coronary artery disease, making it the most common type of heart disease in the United States, according to the Centers for Disease Control and Prevention.

 The cause of coronary heart disease depends on the type.
-Coronary artery disease is often caused by cholesterol, a waxy substance that builds up inside the lining of the coronary arteries forming plaque.
-This buildup can partially or totally block blood flow in the large arteries of the heart.
-Coronary microvascular disease happens when the heart’s tiny blood vessels do not work normally.
-For most people, coronary heart disease is preventable with a heart-healthy lifestyle.
+Coronary artery disease is often caused by cholesterol, a waxy substance that builds up inside the lining of the coronary arteries, forming plaque.
+This plaque buildup can partially or totally block blood flow in the large arteries of the heart.
+Coronary microvascular disease occurs when there is damage to the inner walls of the heart’s small blood vessels.
+For most people, coronary heart disease is preventable with a heart-healthy lifestyle and medications.

 Symptoms of coronary heart disease may be different from person to person even if they have the same type of coronary heart disease.
-However, because many people have no symptoms, they do not know they have coronary heart disease until they have chest pain, blood flow to the heart is blocked causing a heart attack, or the heart suddenly stops working, also known as cardiac arrest.
+However, because many people have no symptoms, they do not know they have coronary heart disease until they have chest pain; blood flow to the heart is blocked, causing a heart attack; or the heart suddenly stops pumping blood, also known as cardiac arrest.